This Post will show you how to erase the canvas and also how to use eraser presets.

 Source Alpha sets the canvas to the source images alpha channel.
 Note that the canvas RGB buffers are set to a black and white alpha mask image.

-Canvas Alpha sets the canvas to the current layer’s alpha channel.
+Layer Alpha sets the canvas to the current layer’s alpha channel.
 Note that the canvas RGB buffers are set to a black and white alpha mask image.

 Source Color Memory 1 sets the canvas to the current color specified in the first color memory in the Source Area.